 Alerts are little warnings, info, or other messages that you have called out in special formatting.
-In order to use these alerts or callouts, put this include at the top of your page, just below your frontmatter:
+In order to use these alerts or callouts, just reference the appropriate value stored in the alerts.yml file as described in the following sections.